We breathe life into great teams with great ideas to create great companies.

 What do we do?

-- We help organize angel funds to drive local economic development and create wealth.
+- We organize angel groups and funds to drive local economic development and create wealth.

 - We aggregate exciting dealflow across the Heartland and over many industries for science and technology enabled startup companies.